British Virgin Islands

 Nothing gets past our experienced Rangers and Trackers on the twice daily game drives (well, mostly!).
 Traversing over 13,500 hectares in open Land Rovers, they will share their vast knowledge of the surrounding wildlife as they track the Big 5 and much more.

-Brandon has been a guide at Ulusaba for two and half years and has over 10 years’ experience, the majority of which has been in the Sabi Sands.
+Brandon has been a guide at Ulusaba for seven years and has over 13 years’ experience, the majority of which has been in the Sabi Sand.

 His favourite part of the job is that every day is different, no two game drives are the same and he loves sharing the exciting experiences with the guests.

 His favourite animal is leopard.
-He saw one when he was a child, and fell in love instantly.
-He says that it’s ‘the beauty and the ruthlessness combined that never gets old because the more you think you know about them the more surprised you are when they change their behaviour. ‘
+He saw one when he was a child and fell in love instantly.
+He says that "the beauty and the ruthlessness combined never gets old because the more you think you know about them the more surprised you are when they change their behaviour."

-His most memorable sighting was with a saddle billed stork and a cap clawless otter that were cooperatively fishing, pushing a school of bream, trapped in a large pool in the river back and forth between each other and sharing the spoils.
+His most memorable sighting was with a saddle billed stork and a cape clawless otter that were cooperatively fishing, pushing a school of bream, trapped in a large pool in the river back and forth between each other and sharing the spoils.
 For 40 minutes they went on until the activity attracted the attention of a big male lion who came and watched the show from a high bank over the pool.
-Unforgettably beautiful .
+Unforgettably beautiful.

 Donald is known for never giving up until he has found the animal he is tracking, which always makes for an interesting game drive experience.